Disclosure: This post includes an affiliate link. We’re letting you know because it’s what Honest Abe would do. After all, he is on our favorite coin.

 Other “free” credit report websites ask for a credit card before they’ll show you your information — because even though the first glimpse is free, it’s easy for the company to get your money when your card’s already on file.

-The site asks if you want to see your “full score” (misleading at best, since there are literally hundreds of credit scores), and places the “Yes!” button exactly where you’d expect the “No thanks” one to be.
+The site asks if you want to see your “full score” (misleading at best, since there literally are hundreds of credit scores), and places the “Yes!” button exactly where you’d expect the “No thanks” one to be.

 Best of all?
 No credit card required.
-Not at sign-up, and not anytime afterward, either.

 That’s because the company doesn’t make money by gouging you for extras, or even by selling your information or bombarding you with irrelevant ads.

-So even if you’re pretty sure you’re not a victim of identity theft, it’s worth checking out.
+Even if you’re pretty sure you’re not a victim of identity theft, it’s worth checking out.
 I mean, it’s free, and it’s always good to know where you stand… and you might even find a product you could really use.

 Have You Been a Victim of Identity Theft?